AtomLinter/linter-julia/README.md

 Before Lint.jl version 0.2.6 is released you will need to do `Pkg.checkout("Lint")` after `Pkg.add("Lint")` command.
 This will use the latest development version of Lint.jl package.
-After the version 0.2.6 is realeased you can do `Pkg.free("Lint")`
+After the version 0.2.6 is released you can do `Pkg.free("Lint")`

+## Features
+* By default linter-julia uses Juno's julia
+* User can give path to the julia, which they want to use for Linting

 Issues and pull request are welcome.